 Courses are taught by professors in U of T's Departments of Mechanical & Industrial Engineering and Chemical Engineering & Applied Chemistry, in cooperation with the Department of Statistics, the Department of Mathematics and the Rotman School of Management.
 The program's location in downtown Toronto, close to Canada's financial heart, gives students access to professionals and companies in this vibrant sector.

-Course themes include mathematics and statistics (includes probability, stochastic processes, statistical computation, econometrics), finance and financial engineering (includes economics, option pricing, portfolio optimization, real options), and computation (includes numerical methods, optimization, Monte Carol methods, and partial differential equations).
+Course themes include mathematics and statistics (includes probability, stochastic processes, statistical computation, econometrics), finance and financial engineering (includes economics, option pricing, portfolio optimization, real options), and computation (includes numerical methods, optimization, Monte Carlo methods, and partial differential equations).

 Students gain the background in mathematical sciences needed for industries such as consulting engineering, the public sector, energy, mining, insurance, banking, aerospace, and manufacturing.
 They are also well-equipped for graduate studies at top graduate programs in finance, operations research, business management, data science, machine learning, applied mathematics, or statistics.